tluyben/forge-lib/README.md

 {
   "basetype": "<type-name>",
-  "description": "Human readable description", "dimension": 0, // 0 = scalar, 1 = array, 2 = matrix, etc.
+  "description": "Human readable description", "default": null, // define a default for this, is of the same basetype / dimension etc of course "dimension": 0, // 0 = scalar, 1 = array, 2 = matrix, etc.
-  "is-async": false, // Whether the type represents an async value "size": null, // Optional size constraint "required": true, // true/false or array of implementations "by-reference": null // Relevant for languages like C, C++, Rust }
+  "is-async": false, // Whether the type represents an async value "size": null, // Optional size constraint "required": true, // true/false or array of implementations "by-reference": null // Relevant for languages like C, C++, Rust "unsigned": false // mostly not needed but again for low level }
 ```